Aim of the

 The aim of the nEUROn programme is to demonstrate the maturity and the effectiveness of technical solutions, but not to perform military missions.

-Main technological challenges addressed during the development phase of the nEUROn
+Main technological challenges addressed during the design phase of the nEUROn

 - the shapes of the air vehicle (aerodynamic, innovative composite structure, and internal weapon bay),